Conditionals

 (+ 3 2)) ⇒ 1

-(if #f #f) ⇒ unspecified
+(if #f #f) ⇒ #!void

 The consequent and alternate expressions are in tail context if the if expression itself is.

-Syntax: cond cond-clause cond-clause
+Syntax: cond cond-clause+

 Syntax: cond cond-clause (else expression)

-A cond expression is evaluated by evaluating the test-expressions of successive cond-clauses in order until one of them evaluates to a true value.
-When a test-expression evaluates to a true value, then the remaining expressions in its cond-clause are evaluated in order, and the results of the last expression in the cond-clause are returned as the results of the entire cond expression.
-If the selected cond-clause contains only the test-expression and no expressions, then the value of the test-expression is returned as the result.
+A cond expression is evaluated by evaluating the test-or-matchs of successive cond-clauses in order until one of them evaluates to a true value.
+When a test-or-match is true value, then the remaining expressions in its cond-clause are evaluated in order, and the results of the last expression in the cond-clause are returned as the results of the entire cond expression.
+Variables bound by the test-or-match are visible in body.
+If the selected cond-clause contains only the test-or-match and no expressions, then the value of the last test-expression is returned as the result.
 If the selected cond-clause uses the => alternate form, then the expression is evaluated.
 Its value must be a procedure.
 This procedure should accept one argument; it is called on the value of the test-expression and the values returned by this procedure are returned by the cond expression.

-If all test-expressions evaluate to #f, and there is no else clause, then the conditional expression returns unspecified values; if there is an else clause, then its expressions are evaluated, and the values of the last one are returned.
+If all test-or-matchs evaluate to #f, and there is no else clause, then the conditional expression returns unspecified values; if there is an else clause, then its expressions are evaluated, and the values of the last one are returned.

 (cond ((> 3 2) 'greater)